 Students wishing to take subjects offered by other faculties or by another institution should discuss their choice of subjects with their faculty adviser.

 Note: Once approved by a faculty, it is the student's responsibility to ensure all required application procedures are followed for acceptance at other institutions.

 Assessment varies from subject to subject.
-Assessment items can include class presentations; reflective reviews and journals; research papers; case studies; simulations and role-plays; in-class tests; discussion papers; assignments, reports and essays; and final examinations, faculty-based examinations and take-home examinations.
+Assessment items can include class presentations; reflective reviews and journals; research papers; case studies; simulations and role-plays; in-class tests; discussion papers; assignments, reports and essays; and final, faculty-based and take-home examinations.
 Assessment often involves both individual and group work.
-Detailed assessment requirements, including weighting of assessment items, due dates and arrangements for collection and return of assessment items, are set out, where available, in subject outlines, which are distributed by subject coordinators by the end of the first week of teaching.
-Students should check with their faculty for any other specific assessment guidelines and the UTS policy and procedures for the Assessment of Coursework Subjects.
+Detailed assessment requirements, including weighting of assessment items, due dates and arrangements for collection and return of assessment items, are set out, where available, in subject outlines, which are distributed by subject coordinators by the Monday prior to week one of the relevant teaching session.
+Students should check with their faculty for any other specific assessment guidelines and the UTS Coursework Assessments Policy and Procedures.

 Postgraduate research assessment

 The majority of research degrees are undertaken wholly by thesis.
 A master's (research) is normally a work of around 40,000 words and is examined by two appropriate examiners, at least one of whom is external to UTS.
-A doctoral degree is normally a work of 80,000–100,000 words and is examined by three appropriate examiners, at least two of whom are external to UTS.
-Further information is available from the UTS: Graduate Research School.
+A doctoral degree is normally a work of between 80,000 and 100,000 words, and is examined by three appropriate examiners, at least two of whom are external to UTS.
+Further information is available from the UTS Graduate Research School.